How to Register to Use the Commonwealth Courts Portal

 View your files

-All family and federal law files that you are linked to can be viewed as a list in the 'Available Files' tab or by typing the file number or matter name into the 'Go to File' field.
+All Family Law and General Federal Law files that you are linked to can be viewed as a list in the 'Available Files' tab or by typing the file number or matter name into the 'Go to File' field.

 Organise your files